France for Solo Travelers: Paris, Provence & the Riviera

 Included meals: Breakfast, Tasting

-After easing into your day with a free morning, choose one of two paths: Either add an afternoon excursion to the quaint commune of Pérouges—and see why it’s recognized as one of Les Plus Beaux Villages de France (“the most beautiful villages in France”)—or take a few hours to continue snacking your way through Lyon.
+For your free afternoon, choose one of two paths: Either add an afternoon excursion to the quaint commune of Pérouges—and see why it’s recognized as one of Les Plus Beaux Villages de France (“the most beautiful villages in France”)—or take a few hours to continue snacking your way through Lyon.
 Then, wind down on your own and pack up for tomorrow’s transfer to Avignon.

 Avignon2 nights